USS Hartley (DE-1029)

 USS Hartley (DE-1029) was a Dealey-class destroyer escort in the United States Navy.
-DE-1029 was the second ship to bear the name Hartley; she was named for Admiral Henry Hartley.
+DE-1029 was the second ship to bear the name Hartley; she was named for Rear admiral Henry Hartley.

 USS Hartley was laid down by the New York Shipbuilding Company, Camden, New Jersey, 31 October 1955; launched 24 November 1956; sponsored by Mrs. Henry Hartley, widow of Admiral Hartley; and commissioned 26 June 1957 at Philadelphia.

 Service history

 1950s

 After shakedown in the Caribbean to test her antisubmarine equipment, Hartley joined Escort Squadron 14 in Newport, Rhode Island, for a series of ASW and convoy tactics exercises on 28 January 1958.
 Departing Newport on 12 May in company with CortRon 14, CortRon 10, and the aircraft carrier Wasp, Hartley deployed to the Mediterranean for operations with the 6th Fleet.
 During the Lebanese crisis in July she patrolled off the coast of Lebanon.
 For the next 2 months she continued peace-keeping patrols and ranged the Mediterranean from Turkey to France.
 She returned to Newport on 7 October.

 After a series of ASW exercises out of her home port, Hartley sailed with CortRon 14 for an extended South American cruise 6 February 1959.
 United States Navy units joined ships from the Brazilian, Argentine, Uruguayan, and Venezuelan navies for intensive ASW training exercises.
 Hartley returned to Newport 5 May 1959 and engaged in further escort and ASW exercises until June 1960, when she entered Monroe Shipyard, Chelsea, Massachusetts, for installation of a new high-speed sonar dome.
 Hartley then served as Fleet Sonar School training ship at Key West, Florida, until November 1960.